 Ninotsminda is a town in Samtskhe-Javakheti region.
-Town is located on Javakheti volcanic plateau, at an elevation of 1940 meters above sea level.
+It rests 26 km away from the Armenian town of Bavra, situated on Javakheti volcanic plateauat an elevation of 1940 m above sea level.
 Ninotsminda received status of town in 1983.
 Before 1991 it was called Bogdanovka.
 The population of Ninotsminda is 5144 (as of the year 2014).

 There are several lakes in Ninotsminda Municipality: